WE CALIBRATE THESE PHYSICAL DIMENSIONAL ITEMS.

 Garber Metrology offers comprehensive physical dimensional calibration services.
 Gauges and equipment received at our facility are first sent to our cleaning room if applicable, then stabilized for 24 hours, and calibrated in our environmentally controlled lab.
-We provide free regional pickup/delivery service and a 5- working day turnaround time on all of the work received at our facility.
+We provide regional pickup/delivery service and a 5- working day turnaround time on all of the work received at our facility.

 Many of our physical dimensional calibration services can also be performed on-site at your facility.
 The professional, courteous Garber Metrology technicians will deliver our services with limited disruption to your workflow.